Share

 Explore

-How to Use Medium: Best Practices For Brands & Marketers
+How to Use Medium: Best Practices For Marketers & Agencies

 Reading time: 12 mins. | Use the expand feature to dive into the 22 Medium best practices and tips given to super-charge your digital marketing and reach your audience.

-Comprehensive Best Practice Guidelines For Brands and Marketers on Medium.com
+Comprehensive Best Practice Guidelines For Agencies and Marketers on Medium.com

 Medium, launched in 2012, was initially conceived as a platform for individuals wanting to tell their stories online.
-Since then, brands have begun to experiment with it as a place to amplify their voice.
+Since then, brands have begun experimenting with it as a place to amplify their voice.

-This Medium guideline will you with a comprehensive overview with over twenty (22) best practices for integrating Medium into audience content outreach, blog, paid, social media, and other digital marketing initiatives.
+This Medium guideline is not just a theoretical overview, but a practical toolkit of over twenty (22) best practices.
+These are specifically designed to be easily integrated into your audience content outreach, blog, paid, social media, and other digital marketing initiatives.

-These strategies can be used by bloggers, start-ups, in-house teams at established brands, marketers, and agencies with great success.
+These strategies are not limited to a specific group, but can be effectively used by a diverse range of users, including bloggers, start-ups, in-house teams at established brands, marketers, and agencies.

-By the end, you'll have a robust framework of how to use Medium.
+By the end, you'll have a robust framework for using Medium.

 What is Medium?